-I am accepting orders for the next print so please pre-order now by making a donation to Worldviews Project and indicating the number of books you would like to receive.
-It is exciting to hear about people using them with their families, as team-building with their co-workers and on their own to explore their own city!
+I am so excited to announce the arrival of my new book: Passport Project!
+The premiere edition was launched at TEDxYYC and on the CBC Eye-Opener.
+It has been exciting to hear about people using the book with their families, as team-building with their co-workers and on their own to explore their city!

 All too often we think that we can only have a ...

 In an age of negative news and increasing mental illness is it possible to pursue a positive alternative?
 Kate McKenzie believes that peace both individually and internationally can only be brought about through sharing positive stories.
 So she founded Worldviews Project to inspire others to believe that positive change is possible by making shor ...